matthewleechen/matthewleechen/README.md

 I'm a PhD student in the Department of Economics at Harvard.

-Also an affiliate at the Center for History & Economics.
+I'm also an affiliate at the Center for History & Economics.

 Interested in development, history & political economy.